awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.modify-your-app.md

 ## DAX Async Client<a name="DAX.client.async"></a>

 The `AmazonDaxClient` is synchronous\.
-For a long\-running DAX API operation, such as a `Scan` of a very large table, this can block program execution until the operation is complete\.
+For a long\-running DAX API operation, such as a `Scan` of a large table, this can block program execution until the operation is complete\.
 If your program needs to perform other work while a DAX API operation is in progress, you can use `ClusterDaxAsyncClient` instead\.

 The following program shows how to use `ClusterDaxAsyncClient`, along with Java `Future`, to implement a non\-blocking solution\.